 - 200 GB for $2.99 a month

 Note that you can also get increased iCloud storage as part of Apple’s Apple One subscription bundles, and if you use Family Sharing, then your entire family will can share a pool of storage.

-Your iCloud storage is used for many apps, and the one that generally uses the most storage is Photos: if you have your iCloud Photos active (in Settings > Photos, on iOS; in the Photos app, Photos > Preferences > iCloud on Mac), then all your photos and videos go into the cloud.
+Your iCloud storage is used for many apps, and the one that generally uses the most storage is Photos: if you have your iCloud Photos active (in Settings > Photos, on iOS; in the Photos app, Photos > Settings > iCloud on Mac), then all your photos and videos go into the cloud.
 If you take a lot of photos, and especially if you take a lot of videos, your storage dwindles quickly.

 To find out how much storage you have, and how much is available, go to Settings, tap your name, then tap iCloud.
 At the top, you’ll see information about your storage.